 Friday, November 19, 2021, at 4:30 pm Eastern is the application deadline to start an Honors in the Major project in Spring 2022.
 The deadline to apply to begin an Honors in the Major project in Fall 2021 has passed.

 Applications can be submitted as early as the first day of the semester.

-Students do not need to be part of the University Honors Program in order to start their honors thesis.
-In fact, any FSU student officially admitted to their major who has at least a 3.20 GPA (both FSU and cumulative) and will have at least 60 completed credit hours by the start of their honors thesis are welcome to apply.
-Additional requirements are in place for specific majors, so be sure to consult your department's Liaison for more details.
+Students do not need to be part of the University Honors Program in order to start their HITM project.
+In fact, any FSU student officially admitted to their major who has at least a 3.200 GPA (both FSU and Cumulative, not rounded to the third decimal place) and will have at least 60 completed credit hours by the start of their HITM project are welcome to apply.
+Additional requirements are in place for specific majors, so be sure to consult your department's liaison for more details.